openforis/sepal-doc/docs/source/cookbook/classification.rst

     :group: classification-recipe
     :title: Manual creation of a legend.

 Import legend
 """""""""""""

 If you already have a file describing your legend, you can use it, rather than identifying every legend item individually.
-Your legend needs to be saved in csv format and contain the following information:
+Your legend needs to be saved in .csv format and contain the following information:

-- Color: Stored as a hexadecimal value (e.g. "#FFFF00") or in three columns (red, blue, green).
+- color (stored as a hexadecimal value [e.g. "#FFFF00"] or in three columns [red, blue, green]);
-- Value: Stored as an integer.
+- value (stored as an integer); and
-- Class: Stored as a string.
+- class (stored as a string).

 .. note::

     The column names will help SEPAL predict information, but are not compulsory.

-For example, a csv containing the following information is fully qualified to be used in SEPAL:
+For example, a .csv file containing the following information is fully qualified to be used in SEPAL:

 .. code-block::